Networks

 ENTERPRISE USERS

 By default all Partner and Enterprise users do not have the ability to upload Public networks for privacy and security reasons.
-This setting can be changed on request.
+This setting can be changed by an Admin user for the Organization under Organization Settings.

 Next to the "Name" column you will see two example attribute columns - "Example Categorical Attribute Name" and "Example Numerical Attribute Name".
 These columns are in the template just to provide an example of uploading node attributes.
 Attribute columns are optional - you don't have to include any attributes.
 But you can think of attributes as being like metadata on the nodes.
 For example, if your nodes represent people you can include demographic attributes such as Gender, Age, Salary, etc. Attributes can be either text (i.e. categorical attributes) or numbers (i.e. numerical attributes) and you don't need to worry about letting Polinode know what type of your data is - it will work it out automatically.
 Also, the names of the attributes in the network are determined by the column heading in this file.
 So, if you are using this template file you will want to rename the column headings.
 For example, use say "Age" instead of "Example Numerical Attribute Name".